 In addition to data plane notifications, a server may send control plane notifications (defined in [event-notifications]) to indicate to receivers that an event related to the subscription management has occurred.
 Control plane notifications cannot be filtered out.
-Next we exemplify them using both XML, and JSON encondings for the data:
+Next we exemplify them using both XML, and JSON encondings for the notification-specific content: